osg-htc/networking/docs/network-troubleshooting/osg-debugging-document.md

 bwctl: stop\_exec: 3568979256.889493
 RECEIVER END
 ```

 A similar result is seen in that we achieve near 1Gbps bandwidth (e.g. the hosts are only connected at 1Gbps).

 BWCTL can (and should) be used to check available bandwidth between servers.
 Start first on the long path (e.g. end-to-end) then test to resources in the middle.
-Note that BWCTL supports a 3

-# rd
- mode operation, wherein you can provide options for both the &#39;-c&#39; and &#39;-s&#39; and perform tests between these two hosts without being physically logged into either:
+Note that BWCTL supports a 3 mode operation, wherein you can provide options for both the &#39;-c&#39; and &#39;-s&#39; and perform tests between these two hosts without being physically logged into either:

 ```
 [user@host ~]$ bwctl -f m -t 10 -i 1 -s nms-rthr.kans.net.internet2.edu -c nms-rthr1.hous.net.internet2.edu
 bwctl: Using tool: iperf